Great teachers transform lives.

 - that trainees have and demonstrate fundamental English and maths skills

 If all or part of your qualifications are from outside the UK we need verification that your degree is the equivalent of a first degree from a UK HEI and your English and Maths (also Science for primary) qualifications are equivalent to GCSE grade C/4 or above.
-We will only accept this verification from NARIC whom you can contact on email@example.com or you can visit their website www.naric.org.uk.
+We will only accept this verification from UK ENIC (formally NARIC) whom you can contact via their website www.enic.org.uk

 Another common issue is that the degree is given equivalency to a British Bachelor degree but not including the required Level 6 element.
-The expectation is that your NARIC statement must read that your degree is equivalent to “British Bachelor (Honours) degree standard”.
+The expectation is that your UK ENIC statement must read that your degree is equivalent to “British Bachelor (Honours) degree standard”.

 What else can I do to make me a strong candidate?